wso2/docs-choreo-dev/README.md

 Incorrect spellings will be highlighted in red.
 You can take one of the following resolution paths:
 - Choose the suggested correct spelling.
 - "Ignore" will ignore that word and not ask about it again in the current run.
 If you re-run the command again though, it will appear.
-- "Add to file ignores" will ignore the word in this file only.
+- Proceed with "Add to file ignores" to ignore the word in the current file.
 - "Add to dictionary - case insensitive" will add to the dictionary for all files and match any case.
 E.g. with the word Microsoft both Microsoft and microsoft would match.
 - "Add to dictionary - case sensitive" will add to the dictionary for all files and match the case that has been used.
 E.g. with the word Microsoft, the word microsoft will not match.